tunahanertekin/cloudy/docs/agv/learning/README.md

 # Learning From Stratch

-**What you'll learn in this module**
+**Warming up: Essential Knowledge before Getting Started**
 * What is ROS?
-How to use and develop.
+How to use and develop
+* ROS 1 vs. ROS 2
 * Why robolaunch prefers ROS 2?
-* Most Popular ROS2 commands.
+* Most Popular ROS2 commands
+* What is micro-ros?
 * What is Cloud and why we need it for robotics applications?
-* robolaunch cloud application examples.
+* robolaunch cloud application examples
-* What is micro-ros?
 * robolaunch Cloudy AGV applications.

 **Let's get started!**
 * Overview